dart-lang/site-www/src/_guides/language/sound-dart.md

 <aside class="alert alert-info" markdown="1">
-**Note:** The terms "sound Dart", "strong mode Dart", and "type safe Dart" are sometimes used interchangeably. _Strong mode_ is Dart's implementation of a sound type system.
-With strong mode enabled,
+**Note:** The terms "sound Dart", "strong mode Dart", and "type safe Dart" are sometimes used interchangeably. _Strong mode_ is a sound static type system that uses a combination of static and runtime checks to ensure your code is type safe&mdash;that you can never see a value whose runtime type does not match its static type.
-Dart is a type safe language.
+With strong mode enabled (in an implementation that has both the static and runtime checks), Dart is a sound language.
+Currently, Dart Dev Compiler (DDC) is the only full implementation of strong mode.
+VM and dart2js support are on their way.

 "Classic Dart" refers to Dart before soundness was added to the language.
 </aside>

 By writing sound Dart code today, you'll reap some benefits now,